Troubleshooting. Bugs and fixing them. Support.

 Getting help

 If you're really stuck, you can subscribe a support ticket and contact support@opgroup.de.
 There are two levels of support.
-Standard support will answer all Zorro questions by email usually within 24-48 hours on business days, and provide a solution for any technical problem.
-Priority support is for quickly solving urgent problems.
-It includes coding help and reviewing code snippets, alternatively by Skype chat, and usually within 2 hours from 8:00 - 18:00 CET on business days including Saturdays.
+Standard support will answer Zorro-related questions by email usually within 24 hours on business days, and suggest solutions for technical problems.
+Priority support helps with coding and with urgent problems.
+It includes reviewing small code snippets and providing answers by Skype chat, usually within 2 hours from 8:00 - 18:00 CET on business days.
 The subscriptions can be cancelled anytime.
+Licenses include free standard support periods.

 You don't need a support ticket:

-What Zorro support cannot do is teaching the C language and debugging, fixing, or programming your script.
+Zorro support does not cover teaching the C language or debugging, fixing, or programming your script.
 For C, there are lots of books, tutorials, and online courses available.
-For fixing your script, hire our service at support@opgroup.de.
+For fixing your script, you can hire our script fixing service at support@opgroup.de.
 Depending on code complexity, it takes usually 1-2 hours to find and fix a bug.
-You can also hire a service for installing a system on your VPS, or for writing specific asset lists and data conversion scripts.
-The most frequent support issues are listed here
+You can also hire a service for installing a ready-to-run system on your PC or VPS, or for writing specific asset lists and data conversion scripts.
+The most frequent support questions are listed here

 See also: